srednicki-lukasz/fx-price-ticker/README.md

 ## Completed
 - Basic configuration of new Angular project.
-- Create service and methods methods that will connect to specified endpoints.
+- Create service and methods that will connect to specified endpoints.
 - Create service and methods that component will call to get the data.
 - Setup JSON Server so the service can actually fetch the data.
 - Add `dashoard` module.